natewatson999/node-virustotal/README.md

 ### makePrivateConnection.getFileComments()
 getFileComments is a private-only feature.
 This gathers all of the comments on a particular file that people have made using the API or the web interface.
 This function takes 3 parameters: a file identifier, a callback function for any valid responses, and a callback function for errors.
 The file identifier must be either the SHA1, MD5, or SHA256 hash of the file being looked up.
 The response callback will have a single parameter: an object with the data.
 The error callback will have a single parameter which may be an object or a string.

+### makePrivateConnection.submitFileForAnalysis
+This is similar to makePublicConnection.submitFileForAnalysis().
+The difference is that this one has a larger size limit of 200 megabytes instead of the standard 32 megabytes, and there's no job queueing.

 ### makePrivateConnection example
 ```
 var con = vt.makePrivateConnection();